- About Us

 - Speaking at the famed Bill Handel on the Law events, where Peter has presented on copyright, trademark, internet, patent and trade secret law to the business community.

-- Speaking to various bar associations around the country on copyright termination and reversion law.
+- Speaking to various bar associations around the country on copyright termination-reversion law and federal appellate issues.

-Peter clerked at the federal trial court level in the United States District Court for the Central District of California for the Honorable Alicemarie H. Stotler, now the Chief Judge of the Central District of California.
+Peter clerked at the federal trial court level in the United States District Court for the Central District of California for the Honorable Alicemarie H. Stotler.

 Peter also clerked at the federal appellate court level in the United States Court of Appeals for the Ninth Circuit for the Honorable Ferdinand F. Fernandez.